nikeee/hurl/README.md

 ## Why Hurl?

 <ul class="showcase-container">
- <li class="showcase-item"><h2 class="showcase-item-title">Text Format</h2>For both devops and developers</li>
+ <li><b>Text Format:</b> for both devops and developers</li>
- <li class="showcase-item"><h2 class="showcase-item-title">Fast CLI</h2>A command line for local dev and continuous
+ <li><b>Fast CLI:</b> a command line for local dev and continuous integration</li>
-integration</li>
- <li class="showcase-item"><h2 class="showcase-item-title">Single Binary</h2>Easy to install, with no runtime
+ <li><b>Single Binary:</b> easy to install, with no runtime required</li>
-required</li>
 </ul>

 ## Powered by curl

 Hurl is a lightweight binary written in [Rust].
 Under the hood, Hurl HTTP engine is powered by [libcurl], one of the most powerful and reliable file transfer library.
 With its text file format, Hurl adds syntactic sugar to run and tests HTTP requests, but it's still the [curl] that we love.

 ## Feedbacks

 Hurl file format and runners are still in beta, any [feedback, suggestion, bugs or improvements] are welcome.

 ```hurl